Mean-field games of optimal stopping: a relaxed solution approach: Relaxed formulation of the optimal stopping MFG problem

-where, for each $i$, $g_i$ and $\bar g_i$ satisfy the assumption of Lemma \ref{apriori.lm}, part ii., and $\bar f_i$ is bounded measurable and continuous with respect to its second argument.
-Then there exists a Nash equilibrium for the relaxed MFG problem. \end{theorem} \begin{proof} We shall use the Fan-Glicksberg fixed{-}point theorem (Theorem 8.1.1 in \citeasnoun{mclennan2018advanced}).
-We have seen that $V$ is a locally convex space; moreover, the subset $\mathcal A(m_0^*) \subseteq V$ is compact (by Lemma \ref{compact.lm} and since the topology of weak convergence is metrisable), convex and nonempty.
+where, for each $i$, $g_i, \bar{g}_i \in C^2(\mathcal O; \mathbb{R})$ are such that $g_i, \bar{g}_i$, $|\!|\nabla_{_X} g_i|\!|$, $|\!|\nabla_{_X} \bar{g}_i|\!|$, $|\!|H_{_X} g_i|\!|$, $|\!|H_{_X} \bar{g}_i|\!|$ are bounded, and $\bar f_i$ is bounded measurable and continuous with respect to its second argument. \end{assumption}} \begin{theorem} Let Assumptions (X-SDE), (X-PDE), ($m^*_0$-Compact) and ($f$-Exist-MFG) be satisfied.
+Then there exists a Nash equilibrium for the relaxed MFG problem. \end{theorem} \begin{proof} We shall use the Fan-Glicksberg fixed{-}point theorem (Theorem 7.1 in \cite{mclennan2018advanced}).
+We have seen that $V$ is a locally convex space; moreover, the subset $\mathcal A(m_0^*) \subseteq V$ is compact (by Lemma \ref{compact.lm} and since $\mathcal{A}(m_0^*)$ is included in the space of positive and finite measures on a separable metric space, which is metrizable), convex and nonempty.
 The mapping $\Theta$ is clearly convex.
 Therefore, to prove that it has a fixed point it suffices to check that it is upper semicontinuous.
-In other words, we check that it has a closed graph (see Proposition 5.1.3 in \citeasnoun{mclennan2018advanced}), where the graph is defined by
+In other words, we check that it has a closed graph (see Proposition 5.1.3 in \cite{mclennan2018advanced}), where the graph is defined by

 To show that ${\text{Gr} (\Theta)}$ is closed it suffices to check that for any two sequences $(m^n)_{n\ge 1}\subseteq \mathcal A(m^*_0)$ and $(\bar m^n)_{n\ge 1}\subseteq \mathcal A(m^*_0)$ which converge weakly to $m\in \mathcal A(m^*_0)$ and $\bar m\in \mathcal A(m^*_0)$ respectively, and such that